INL/corpus-frontend/README.md

         dateField: PublicationYear
     ```

-    These fields will be used to format document title rows in the results table.
+    These fields will be used to format document title rows in the results table (unless overridden: see [customizing document titles](#customizing-document-titles))

     ![](docs/img/metadata_special_fields.png)